agentscope.service.service_toolkit

 • service_func (Callable[…, Any]) – The service function to be called.

-• kwargs (Any) – The arguments to be passed to the service function.
+• **kwargs (Any) – The keyword arguments that preset by developers, which will not be exposed to the agent

 Returns: